May 22, 2025 Update

 Our design is done:

 FOSILS began the next step of detailed design, detailed cost estimating, and permitting.
-We are now looking for a volunteer program manager from our members to herd all the cats involved in design and construction.
-Contact our office if you are interested.
+We are now have a volunteer program manager from our members to herd all the cats involved in design and construction.

 FUNDING